-ETTA and CSB will conduct outreach in accordance with the goals set forth in the NCDOL OSH Division's Strategic Management Plan, including but not limited to, marketing of services offered, educational workshops and hazard-related publications.
-CSB will focus efforts in NAICS 4244 to increase requests and surveys.
-The surveys will focus on the hazards described in paragraph E.3. of this OPN.
+ETTA and CSB will conduct outreach in accordance with the goals set forth in the Strategic Management Plan, including but not limited to, marketing of services offered, educational workshops and hazard-related publications.
+CSB will focus efforts in NAICS 4244, 492, 493, 444, 445, and 452 to increase requests and surveys.
+The surveys will focus on the hazards described in paragraph E.3. - Inspection Process, of this OPN.